 The Band proves that they did not lose any of their astonishing versatility. „Hired Gun“ is a surprising play on the Western-aspects related to the Wasteland-Theme.
 This song combines the modern which perhaps reminds about bands like The BossHoss with the feeling of those old Western-flicks of John Wayne and Charles Bronson.
 The result is a classy TexMexx-Western-Country song, yielding the distinct Abney Park signature – while still being totally unexpected.

 The swinging-grooving cover of the jazz classic „Minnie the moocher“ is flat out ingenious.
-This adaption to me is one of the highlights of Wasteland.
+This adaption to me is one of the highlights of Abney Park – Wasteland.
 The band rises to full height and vents off its full potential, proving that Abney Park still is a class on its own.
-My favorite song of the album, towering over all the other songs, however, is „The Prayer“.
+My favorite song of the album.
+Towering high above all the other songs, however, is „The Prayer“.
 This song crawls under your skin, giving you goose bumps.
 The unique atmosphere and density that I especially link to Abney Park’s music ever since „She“ blew me away blossoms to all its glory in this jewel: Dense, touching, unagitated, without childish carryings-on, deeply rooted within Abney Park’s heritage while still being a modern take on what the band is capable of.